splunk/f1-simulator/docs/event_guide/index.md

 # Overview

-Thanks for hosting a local Data Drivers event in your geo!
-We are extremely excited to bring Splunk Racing Insights to your customers.
-This document will guide you on:
+This site will guide you on:

 - How to initiate a request for the appropriate support from the Observability Solutions Strategists for your event
 - Familiarize you on how to setup the local Data Drivers racing simulators to expose data